 Claiming socks can be life changing feels a little aggressive, but comfortable, dry feet are a firm foundation to enlightenment, when you’re honest with yourself.

 Maybe it’s age – we adore the meme professing the older you get the more you value receiving socks as a gift – or maybe it’s experience, the latter sounding far more appealing.
 You can grow old appreciating socks, but you grow wise appreciating Merino Wool socks.

 And if there’s something we feel comfortable with, it’s experience with the best wool socks.
 Most people don’t spend time meditating on the topic, but if we’re all being honest here, we do.

 So, if you’re looking for some snippets to replace that daily affirmation deck of cards at your desk from your stocking last year, we get it, this list is aimed at providing some key and practical reasons to change your life through socks.
 Our socks, specifically.

 1 — No One Likes the Word Moist

 If it’s not cake, or cat food, it’s best you keep that term behind the gums.
 If you insist using vocabulary like fingernails across the chalkboard, at the very least you don’t need to enter someone’s home and announce how moist your feet are.
 Gross.

-What makes Merino one of the best materials for socks is its moisture-wicking properties.
-Wool can absorb a lot of water, and for the most part that’s what it’s doing.
+What makes Merino one of the best materials to make moisture wicking socks because of its moisture management properties.
+Wool can absorb a lot of water before it'll feel wet, and for the most part that’s what it’s doing.
 It does dry quickly, but it gets moisture off your feet better than other fibers used in knitting socks.
 Cotton soaks up water too, but that's pretty much all it does.
 Wool actively releases moisture as well as absorbs it.